Selfie in Modern World

 Order now

-This is the question which serves as the crux of this paper and to answer it, attention will first be drawn to their prominence in popular culture.
-Invariably, the selfie is symbolic of larger online cultural preoccupations: “”the longing for authenticity through digitality, the conflicted need for fleeting connection with others, the compulsion to document ourselves in spaces and places, and the relational intimacy found with our devices.””
-(Hess 1631) If anything, taking a selfie is demanding to be seen.
-Selfie taking is social practice that increasingly enables a society which has become obsessed with itself.
+This is the question which serves as the crux of this paper, and to answer it, attention will be first drawn to their prominence in popular culture.
+Invariably, the selfie is symbolic of larger online cultural preoccupations: "the longing for authenticity through digitality, the conflicted need for fleeting connection with others, the compulsion to document ourselves in spaces and places, and the relational intimacy found with our devices" (Hess 1631).
+If anything, taking a selfie is a demand to be seen.
+Selfie taking is a social practice that increasingly enables a society which has become obsessed with itself.

-This relates to concerns about technological determinism: does the selfie have its own agenda or is it a tool that serves the demands of people?
-As narcissistic media has become ubiquitous across digital platforms, it appears almost imperceptible to those who engage with it.
-Digital media has largely become self-admiring due to the Web 2.0’s democratization, which allowed users to construct their own identities online.
-Although many of these identities are cultivated with intellectual intent, the most pervasive form of media to take over online platforms are appearance-based.
+This relates to concerns about technological determinism: does the selfie have its own agenda, or is it a tool that serves the demands of people?
+As narcissistic media has become ubiquitous across digital platforms, it has become almost imperceptible to those who engage with it.
+Digital media has largely become self-admiring due to the Web 2.0's democratization, which allowed users to construct their own identities online.
+Although many of these identities are cultivated with intellectual intent, the most pervasive form of media to take over online platforms is appearance-based.

-After taking and sharing the selfies, the study found that both participants’ reaction times and signatures decreased.
-These findings advocate that taking and uploading selfies has a negative impact on social sensitivity and self-esteem, both of which are integral to developing a healthy identity.
-This is not to suggest that selfies themselves are unhealthy but that uploading them online with the intention of validation and self-perception ultimately limits psychological growth.
+After taking and sharing selfies, the study found that the reactions times and signatures of both participants decreased.
+These findings suggest that taking and uploading selfies have a negative impact on social sensitivity and self-esteem, which are integral to the development of a healthy identity.
+This is not to suggest that selfies themselves are unhealthy, but that uploading them online with the intention of validation and self-perception ultimately limits psychological growth.

 The deadline is too short to read someone else's essay